rmcanany/SolidEdgeHousekeeper/README.md

 - click ![Assembly](Resources/ST9%20-%20asm.png) to choose the assembly
 - click ![Assembly Folders](Resources/icons8_Folders_16.png) to choose the search path for *where used* files

 You would be asking for trouble specifying more than one top-level assembly.
 However, you can have any number of folders.
-As with the `Select by Folder` option, you can select any number of folders at a time.
+As with the previous commands, `multi-select` is enabled for folders.
 Note the program always includes subfolders for *where used* files.

 There are a lot of options with this selection type.
 They are covered here.
 Shown below is the top-level assembly configuration page.